-Best trees for the garden
+Best trees for birds & wildlife

 A wide variety of trees provide food and habitat for wildlife.
 Here are profiles for a few highly recommended species suitable for planting in gardens.